Skip to Content

 Consider trying any of the following:

-dietitians who will work with you and your doctor to
+Work with a dietitian and your doctor to

-develop a plan for what kinds of foods and vitamins you need.
+make a plan for the kinds of foods and vitamins you need.

 is important for people who have cystic fibrosis to keep track of their weight